Robby Benson: Personal life

 Benson has been married to singer and actress Karla DeVito since July 11, 1982.
 The pair met while starring together in The Pirates of Penzance.
 Together they have two children, daughter Lyric (b.
 1983) and son Zephyr (b.
 1992).
 He practices Transcendental Meditation.

 Health problems and activism

 While a teenager, Benson was diagnosed with a heart murmur caused by a bicuspid aortic valve defect.
-Benson began experiencing symptoms such as dizziness and losing consciousness in his late twenties, and subsequently underwent his first open-heart surgery in October 1984 to repair the valve defect.
+He began experiencing symptoms such as dizziness and losing consciousness in his late twenties, and subsequently underwent open-heart surgery in October 1984 to repair the valve defect.
 He received a bovine valve transplant, which lasted fifteen years.
-After the bovine valve failed, Benson was required to have a second surgery in 2000, during which he underwent the Ross procedure.
+After the bovine valve failed, Benson had a second surgery in 2000, during which he underwent the Ross procedure.
 For six years after his second surgery, Benson had consistent struggles breathing.
-He subsequently underwent a third open-heart surgery, during which it was discovered that his aortic valve had buckled from the previous procedure and was closed approximately 90%, accounting for the breathing problems he had endured for the previous six years.
-Benson received a delicate fourth surgery known as the "reverse Ross procedure" to correct damage to his heart in 2010.
+He subsequently underwent a third open-heart surgery, during which it was discovered that his breathing problems were caused by the previous procedure causing his aortic valve to buckle and close.
+In 2010, Benson received a delicate fourth surgery known as the "reverse Ross procedure" to correct damage to his heart.